thesovereignrepo/The-Sovereign-Repository/Mobile/GrapheneOS.md

 <details>

-<summary>**>> Click to expand**</summary>
+<summary>**>> First time?
+Click to expand**</summary>

 ### What is this?

 Are you currently using default Android OS or an iPhone and looking to regain your privacy?
 Here you'll find everything you need to get started on your journey.

 This page is in an attempt to make the task of buying, configuring, and using a private/secure alternate phone OS as easy as possible.
-It is not too difficult if you are willing to put a little bit of time and effort in.
+Once familiar, you can use this guide you can deploy a phone in about 30 minutes.

 Graphene OS is the only option we can recommend at this point for a phone Operating System.
 It's an Open Source project that puts privacy and security first.
 The OS only runs on Google Pixel devices, so that's the phone you'll need to use.